gradle/gradle/design-docs/play-support.md

     - Removal of Scala/Java source files removes classes from the Play app

 #### Open issues

+- Use `LanguageTransform` from `scala-lang` plugin to configure scala compile task for source sets
+- Use source set dependencies to determine of source sets should be joint compiled

 ### Story: Developer configures template sources for Play application